ResearchComputing/Documentation/README.md

 ## Generating Documentation Locally

 The full documentation can be generated locally using the provided `Makefile`.
+Note that Windows users may need to install `make` before proceeding with the below steps.
 For convenience a yaml file is also included, which allows one to easily construct a conda environment.
 To create the conda environment using the yaml file and a terminal, first [download Anaconda](https://www.anaconda.com/).
 Once Anaconda has been installed the conda environment `rc-docs` can be created using
 ```
 conda env create -f conda_dev_env.yml
 ```